Cultivating Innovative Leaders for a Sustainable Society

 In this course, students will learn advanced topics in accounting with an emphasis on managerial accounting, including inventory costing, capital and operational budgeting, and break-even analysis.
 Prerequisite: ACCT 205, Financial Accounting for Decision Making.

 国产偷拍视频 This course provides an introduction to finance.
-Topics covered include financial statement and ratio analysis, working capital management, financial forecasting, leverage, time value of money, valuation of stocks and bonds, cost of capital, capital budgeting, and raising capital.
-Prerequisites: ACCT 206, Managerial Accounting for Decision-Making; ECON 203, Macroeconomics; and ECON 204, Microeconomics.
+Topics covered include financial statement and ratio analysis, working capital management, financial forecasting, leveraging, time-value of money, valuation of stocks and bonds, cost of capital, capital budgeting, and raising capital.
+Prerequisites: ACCT 206, Managerial Accounting for Decision Making, ECON 203, Macroeconomics, and ECON 204, Microeconomics.